-The attorneys as the Law Offices of Adam Green assist foreign nationals and U.S. employers and sponsors in obtaining authorization for individuals with valuable training or abilities to work in the United States and establish permanent residence.
+The attorneys as the Law Offices of Paul Herzog assist foreign nationals and U.S. employers and sponsors in obtaining authorization for individuals with valuable training or abilities to work in the United States and establish permanent residence.
 Our attorneys are well-versed in the criteria for employment-based workers and other categories of immigrants, and they have extensive familiarity with PERM labor certifications for professional and international faculty as well as H1-B, L, E, O, and TN visas.

 Employment-Based Visas (Green Cards) For Immigrants

 There are several options for immigrating to the U.S. through your employment, depending on your skills, education and occupation.
 The different options are known as “preferences.”